leoetlino/classgen/README.md

 - A compiler that supports C++20
 - CMake 3.16+
-- LLVM + Clang
+- LLVM + Clang 13+
-  - Version 13 and 14 are known to work; other versions are untested.
+  - Version 13 and 14 are known to work.
+Versions <= 12 are too old.
+  - If your version is too old, grab a newer release of LLVM from [releases.llvm.org](https://releases.llvm.org/)

 ## Building from source